 It depends on the policies.
 There are all sorts of dental policies, whether through an employer or from elsewhere.
 Most of them work like a discount program.
 Most have a deductible that you will have to pay before any insurance coverage kicks in.
 Some policies will cover up to a set percentage, like 80 percent, with the patient being responsible for the other 20 percent.
 It is important for you to review your policy details and call your insurer if you have any questions.

 Arrange a Consultation or Call us if You have Tooth Pain

-If you think you need root canal treatment, please call The South Trail Sarasota location at 941-366-3636, or the University Palm Aire Plaza Sarasota office at 941-351-4468.
+If you think you need root canal treatment, please call The University Palm Aire Plaza Sarasota office at 941-351-4468.
 Contact us today